apiad/violetear/docs/examples/animations.md

     .end(top=px(-500))
 )

-text.animation(animation, duration=sec(10), iterations='infinite')
+text.animate(animation, duration=sec(10), iterations='infinite')
 ```

 The methods `start` and `end` define the initial and final keyframes.
-They are equivalent to calling [`Animation.at`](/violetear/api/violetear.animation#Animation.at) with `0`  and `1` respectively.
+They are equivalent to calling [`Animation.at`](/violetear/api/violetear.animate#Animation.at) with `0`  and `1` respectively.
 Like `Style.rules`, these methods can receive keyword-based attributes in the case where you just need to animate a few simple attributes.

 However, when you want to create a somewhat complex animation, it is convenient to use the `Style` fluent API.
 In this case, the `at`, `start` and `end` methods also accept a `Style` instance.
 Let's add a couple more keyframes to illustrate this: